rarosfp/rarosfp/README.md

 🔭 I’m currently a PhD student and my researching interestings are focus on cryptocurrencies and the energy consumption of the mining process.

-🌱 I’m currently learning learning to code in python and R programming languages
+🌱 I’m currently learning learning to code in python and R programming languages but i'm also open to new thinks

-👯 I’m looking to collaborate on
+👯 I’m looking to collaborate on projects about cryptocurrencies.

 🤔 I’m looking for help with python and R programming languages